 Which Succulents Are Nontoxic to Dogs?

-Succulents are all different, and so the level of toxicity each succulent has varies.
-The good news is that most succulents are safe around dogs although of course you still should not allow your dog to eat them.
+There are some succulents toxic to dogs and others that are relatively nontoxic, and the level of toxicity each poisonous succulent has varies.
+The good news is that most succulents are safe around dogs although you still should not allow your dog to eat them.
 Some of the most common succulents that are nontoxic to dogs include:

 - Ponytail Palm

 - Christmas Cactus

 If your dog gets into one of the following succulents, you may see a variety of symptoms depending on which plant he ate.
-A list of the most common plants follows while an extended list is available from the Humane Society of the United States.
+A list of the most common poisonous succulents follows while an extended list is available from the Humane Society of the United States.

 Jade Plant (Crassula argentea)

 This plant is known by several names, including the rubber plant or friendship tree.
 According to VetStreet.com, the substance in the jade plant that is toxic to dogs is unknown.
 The jade plant is "very toxic to dogs."
 Symptoms of toxicity can include vomiting, lethargy, incoordination and a low heart rate.

 Aloe (Aloe vera)